Please help us continue educating the public about herpes and cold sores

 There are no black and white rules for telling your partner you have herpes, and everyone needs to make their own decisions depending on the situation, but the fact is more people are accepted by new partners than rejected for having genital herpes.

 Some people choose not to tell casual partners.
 They don't have sex during an outbreak and practice safe sex by using condoms.
-And this is an OK decision.
+This is a personal decision.

 In a relationship, "not telling" can cause anxiety and stress affecting your emotional and sexual health.